Tuwaiqs-Peak-WRO/WRO-Future-Engineers-2025-Tuwaiq-s-Peak/README.md

 - Often includes CC (constant‑current) mode useful for LED loads or battery precharge.

 **How we use it:**
-It lowers voltage coming from the batteries from 7.4V to 5V.
+It lowers voltage coming from the batteries from 7.4V to 5V so the raspberry pi doesnt get overloaded.

 ## Raspberry Pi Camera Module 3